biobakery/metawibele/README.md

 	* all the above information can be specified in the `metawibele.cfg` file.

 * ##### MetaWIBELE-characterize workflow
-	`$ metawibele_workflow characterize --input $INPUT --output $OUTPUT`
+	`$ metawibele characterize --input $INPUT --output $OUTPUT`
 	* Make sure the global configuration file `metawibele.cfg` is in your working directory.
-	* In the command replace $INPUT with the path to the folder containing your gene catalog input files and $OUTPUT with the path to the folder to write output files.
+	* In the command replaces $INPUT with the path to the folder containing your gene catalog input files and $OUTPUT with the path to the folder to write output files.
 See the section on parallelization options to optimize the workflow run based on your computing resources.
 	* The workflow runs with the default settings to run all modules.
 These settings will work for most data sets.
-However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum seeting.
+However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting.
 You can specify which modules you want to run in your own configuration file.
 	* For example, `--characterization-config $myconfig_file` will modify the default settings when running the characterization modules.

 * ##### Demo run of MetaWIBELE-characterize

-	`$ metawibele_workflow characterize --input examples/input/ --output $OUTPUT_DIR`
+	`$ metawibele characterize --input examples/input/ --output $OUTPUT_DIR`

 * ##### Output files of MetaWIBELE-characterize
 	**1. Annotation file**